 Very similar in appearance to the margay mentioned above, ocelots prefer a more terrestrial life where they hunt and feed at ground level.
 They are widely distributed in South America and prefer dense forests, such as the Amazon Basin.

 Usually nocturnal, ocelots are about double the size of an average house cat and are often photographed by nocturnal camera traps in South America’s forests.
 They feed on a variety of prey, such as rodents, fish, reptiles, and amphibians.
-The above photos was taken by camera trap in the Tambopata Research Center in southern Peru.
+The above footage was taken by camera trap by the Tahuayo Lodge in northern Peru.

 Seeing Big Cats in the Wild